stratolark/stratolark/README.md

 Hi, I'm stratolark a software developer.
 I've been progamming since I was in highscool.

-🛠 My favorite tech stack at the moment (2023) is:
+🛠 My favorite tech stack at the moment (2024) is:
- - Next.js
+ - Remix.js
  - Typescript
  - Tailwind
- - vercel
+ - GCP
  - Figma
+ - Pizza 🍕

 <div align="center">